nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 # Usage
 You can use the selector or if-statement in repeating command to check if players have the scores.
+Try running the commands below in a repeating command block.

 - This command gives an apple to players that jumped: